Aerozine/EM-Wave/doc/mpi.md

 The data structures `ez`, `hx`, and `hy` are then created.
 They all are $nx * ny$, to make sending and receiving data easier.

 Then, all of the necessary arrays for sending and receiving data are created.
 The send and receive MPI requests are in `send_requests` and `recv_requests`.
 The sent data is stored in `sent_data`.
 The first level is the neighbour (represented by NeighbourPosition), and the second is the data.
 The data is an array of size $nx$ if the neighbour is in direction $y$, and $ny$ in direction $x$.
-The arrays are stored sequentially, with first $hx$, $hy$, and $ez$.
-Thus, the data arrays are of size $3 * nx$ or $3 * ny$.
+The arrays are stored such that the array corresponding to a certain neighbour only stores the data needed by/from that neighbour.
+Thus, the data arrays are of size $nx$ or $ny$.
 An array of boolean `received_neighbour` is used to track if data has been received from a given neighbour or not.

-Afterwards, the time loop begins.
-It starts by sending and receiving all of the data.
-This is done with functions `send_data_X`, `send_data_Y`, `receive_data_X`, and `receive_data_Y`, which are inline functions, and wrapped into an `exchange_data` function.
-This is done asynchronously, as coordinating which process should start receiving or sending first, and that in each direction of space would be a pain in the neck.
-Note that `MPI_Waitall` is used to make sure that everything is good to go for the computation.
+The data is sent and received as soon as the computation is done, and the waits are right before the data is needed.
+It is all asynchronous, to allow for better performance.

 The function then prints some information on the advancement of the computation.
 Afterwards, it calls the three big functions: `hx_loop`, `hy_loop`, and `ez_loop`.
 Those are also defined as `inline` functions, to not loose too much performance.